eduriol/cucumber-webdriverio-archetype/README.md

 # Cucumber & WebdriverIO Archetype
 This is an archetype for testing projects using Cucumber and WebdriverIO.
-It shows several examples that search in Google.
+It shows one example that search in Google.

 ## Installation
 First of all you need to have [Node.js](https://nodejs.org/en/) installed.
 Once you have it, in order to install the tests, just follow the next steps: